hkrickybjjdev/digital-sales-monorepo/apps/api/src/database/README.md

 2. Use the DatabaseFactory to get database instances
 3. For testing, create mock implementations of the SQLDatabase interface
 4. Use transactions for operations that need to be atomic
+5. Configure retry options based on the criticality of the operation
+6. Use shorter retry delays for user-facing operations and longer delays for background tasks